This post may contain affiliate links.

 There are also some physical benefits of travelling:

-- Studies have shown that people who vacation regularly reduce their risk of heart attack.
+- A study published in Psychosomatic Medicine shows that people who vacation regularly reduce their risk of heart attack.

-- Travel can reduce stress and prevent burnout.
+- In an article on VeryWellMind.com, Elizabeth Scott, PhD, explains that travel can reduce stress and prevent burnout.

 3. Travel is Freedom

-One of the most delicious advantages of travelling is the freedom it gives you.
+One of the most refreshing advantages of travelling is the freedom it gives you.
 Suddenly you’ve thrown off the shackles of everyday life.

 The thrill lies in the possibilities that open up as soon as you leave home.
 Who will you meet?
 What will you see?
 Where will you go that morning?

 We (meaning me) can get boxed in when we’re at home.
 We eat at the same restaurants, see the same people, walk the same routes.
-When you travel there are no mind-dulling habits to fall back on, and you’re free to carve out a new path.
+When you travel there are no mind-dulling habits to fall back on.
+You’re free to carve a new path.

 4. Travelling is in Our Nature